 MasterCharge and BankAmericard Knew How to Send Great Mail

 As regional banks joined the credit card fray, two camps formed.
 Bank of America used its market dominance to launch the BankAmericard.
 A coalition of smaller lenders joined forces under the MasterCharge logo.
-American Express, wanting to reinvent itself after a tumultuous few decades in the travel services business, rolled out the first plastic credit card in 1959.
+American Express (American Express is a CardRatings.com advertiser), wanting to reinvent itself after a tumultuous few decades in the travel services business, rolled out the first plastic credit card in 1959.
 Merchants who accepted credit cards discovered that they could stay open later, since buyers didn't have to collect cash from bank tellers for major purchases.

 In today's economy, most of us get excited just to see a credit card offer in our mailbox.
 During the 1960s, banks would simply send an activated BankAmericard or MasterCharge card to your house, no questions asked.
 You qualified for a card by keeping your other accounts with the bank in good standing, or by looking like a decent credit risk to a company that wanted to poach your business.
 Mail carriers delivered over 100 million working credit cards to American homes before fearful regulators forced banks to abandon the practice.